rdahis/website/content/sections/about.md

 I am an Assistant Professor at the [Department of Economics at PUC-Rio](http://www.econ.puc-rio.br/).
 My research interests lie at the intersection of Development, Politics, and Environmental Economics.
+I hold a Ph.D in Economics from Northwestern University.

+My research has been published in journals such as the Review of Economics and Statistics and the Journal of Public Economics.

 I have co-founded and lead the data team at [Data Basis (Base dos Dados)](https://basedosdados.org/), a nonprofit start-up with the mission to make access to high-quality data universal in Brazil.
 We build tools such as a search engine and a public datalake to facilitate data work for academics, journalists, policy makers, companies, and developers.